aeriab/Express-React-Project/README.md

 The "React App" should now be running at http://localhost:3000/

 If you change and save any file, the website will automatically update thanks to nodemon

+Remember that the server must be running to use the backend, so run:

+node server.js

+whenever you boot this project up and start developing